jhumelsine/jhumelsine.github.io/_posts/2026-04-30-continued-learning.md

     *  [Do you-ou-ou a-wanna test like me-e-e?](https://open.spotify.com/episode/1nktoh5QzNtiNpN2VoHR7g) - We were discussed automated testing.
 It's similar to what I wrote in my [Automated Testing Blog Series](https://jhumelsine.github.io/table-of-contents#automated-testing).
     *  [Jim's Greatest Hits](https://open.spotify.com/episode/7odjsvlJFX8LbTdZ8C3AsL) - I thought were were going to discuss [Software Contracts](https://jhumelsine.github.io/2025/06/10/contracts.html), but since we recorded three days I retired, we pivoted a day or two before recording to talk about my career.
 * [The Engineering Room](https://rss.com/podcasts/theengineeringroom/) - Interview formatted podcast with industry leaders interviewed by Dave Farley
 * [Legacy Code Rocks!](https://www.legacycode.rocks/) - Interview formatted podcast focusing upon legacy code.
-I was a guest in [Economics of Technical Debt with Jim Humelsine
-](https://podcasts.apple.com/us/podcast/economics-of-technical-debt-with-jim-humelsine/id1146634772?i=1000523667734), where we discussed why legacy code is inevitable.
+I was a guest in [Economics of Technical Debt with Jim Humelsine](https://podcasts.apple.com/us/podcast/economics-of-technical-debt-with-jim-humelsine/id1146634772?i=1000523667734), where we discussed why legacy code is inevitable.
 * [Level-Up Engineering](https://www.apexlab.io/podcast/1/) - Interview formatted podcast about the industry.
 Each episode has a great landing page.
 * [Pragmatism in Practice](https://www.thoughtworks.com/en-us/insights/podcasts/pragmatism-in-practice) - General discussion about the industry from Thoughtworks.
 * [Technology Podcast](https://www.thoughtworks.com/en-us/insights/podcasts/technology-podcasts) - Technology discussion about the industry from Thoughtworks.
-* [Smart Talks with IBM](https://www.ibm.com/think/podcasts/smart-talks) - Cutting edge work at IBM.
+* [Smart Talks with IBM](https://www.ibm.com/think/podcasts/smart-talks) - Cutting edge work at IBM or an extended commercial.
 * [Clean Coders](https://podcasts.apple.com/us/podcast/clean-coders-podcast/id1497337173) - General industry discussion.

 # Webinars
 * [ACM](https://learning.acm.org/techtalks) - Regular presentations provided by the ACM.
 Membership not required.
 * [O'Reilly](https://www.oreilly.com/webcasts/) - There doesn't seem to be any recent webinars but previous ones are available.
-* Lightbend

 # Online Communities via Slack, Discord, etc.
 Share your experiences and learn from others.
 Here are a few Software Engineering social media groups I'm a member of along with my user name: